Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 28. Kongguksu (콩국수)

 Kongguksu is a seasonal Korean dish that takes some getting used to.
-However, this cold and creamy noodle dish will quickly become your favorite summer meal once you foster a taste of it.
+However, this cold, creamy noodle dish will quickly become your favorite summer meal once you try it.

 This refreshing dish is prepared in a soybean milk broth, imparting a snow-white color and a subtle nutty flavor.

 It is served ice-cold with julienned cucumbers garnished on top.
-Thus, it is highly nutritious and vegetarian-friendly.
+Thus, it is highly nutritious and suitable for vegetarians.

 29. Ganjang gejang (간장게장)